 5.3.1 Forecast aspen distribution - spatial data collection

 Climate Data: Downscaled climate data was obtained from the Basin Characterization Model (BCM).
 BCM calculates water balance (including runoff, recharge, and evapotranspiration), by modeling the interaction between climate and empirically measured biophysical landscape features (Flint et al. 2013).
 A low (RCP4.5) and high (RCP8.5) emissions scenario were modeled for each chosen GCM to examine the effects of climate change.
-The suite of GCM climate projections captured a range of anticipated climatological outcomes and had good hind-casted performance in the West.
+A suite of GCM climate projections were used because they captured a range of anticipated climatological outcomes and had good hind-casted performance in the West (Fig. 5.3.1).